“Most people make the mistake of thinking design is what it looks like. Design is how it works.” – Steve Jobs

 My approach to design is simple: usability above all else.
 The most important questions are, “What do people come here to do?," and, “How can we make doing that as satisfying as possible?"
 There should be nothing to distract users from accomplishing their goal.

-Fundamentally, there are three activities that happen on the Internet: creating content, finding content, and engaging with content.
-My goal is to make all three of these satisfying for users regardless of technical sophistication, device or screen size.
+My goal is to make every interaction satisfying for users regardless of technical sophistication, device or screen size.

 While we continue to discover how the web uniquely wants to work, we can also to look to the centuries of print design for clues about organizing the user experience to suit people's mental maps.
 For inspiration and to keep abreast of best practices, I follow Karen McGrane, Ethan Marcotte, Luke Wroblewski, Brad Frost, and a handful of others.